-A psychiatric evaluation for atypical depression may also be done.
+A mental health evaluation for depression may also be done.

 Lifestyle changes that can help ease symptoms and prevent injury include:

-- Avoiding alcohol and medications that can make the condition worse
+- Avoid alcohol and medicines that can make the condition worse

-- Avoiding operating motor vehicles or using dangerous equipment
+- Avoid operating motor vehicles or using dangerous equipment

-- Avoiding working at night or social activities that delay bedtime
+- Avoid working at night or social activities that delay your bedtime

 Masri TJ, Gonzales CG, Kushida CA. Idiopathic hypersomnia.
 Sleep Med Clin.
 2012;7:283-289.